-Back in the time when I was writing my article on the different methods to overcome writer’s block I discovered the exceptional positive impact of orchestral movie soundtracks in regards to the stimulation of my creativity, as a lot of these songs helped me to get inspired in an amazingly refreshing way.
-Within a couple of months I found more and more inspiring movie scores and started to put on my headphones and play these songs whenever I needed to be creative in any kinds of ways.
-I don’t know exactly how to describe it, but whenever I listened to some of these highly inspiring songs (for example: Time by Hans Zimmer) I reach an “epic state of mind”, where I’m totally motivated, inspired and carried away by enthusiasm for the project I’m working at, especially when that project requires creativity.
+Back in the day when I was writing my article on the different methods to overcome writer’s block, I discovered the exceptional positive impact of orchestral movie soundtracks in regards to the stimulation of my creativity, as a lot of these songs helped me to get inspired in an amazingly refreshing way.
+Within a couple of months, I found more and more inspiring movie scores and started to put on my headphones and play these songs whenever I needed to be creative in any kinds of ways.
+I don’t know exactly how to describe it, but whenever I listened to some of these highly inspiring songs (for example Time by Hans Zimmer) I reach an “epic state of mind”, where I’m totally motivated, inspired and carried away by enthusiasm for the project I’m working at, especially when that project requires creativity.
 It’s quite difficult to describe this state of mind, but whatever it is, it helps me to focus on my work and come up with epic ideas and thoughts.
 I guess the fact that there are no distracting vocals in these orchestral songs helps me not to get sidetracked from what I’m doing, but to focus even more and come up with even better ideas.

-In case you are also dependent on your creativity I highly recommend you to test if orchestral movie soundtrack scores help you to enhance your creativity; after all you have nothing to lose.
-It’s quite easy to put on headphones and play some inspiring movie songs, while you are writing on a book/article/poem, painting on a scaffold/piece of paper, shooting/editing a photo or are doing any other kinds of creative stuff; and in case these songs help you to peak creativity and inspire you it was worth trying!
+In case you are also dependent on your creativity I highly recommend you to test if orchestral movie soundtrack scores help you to enhance your creativity; after all, you have nothing to lose.
+It’s quite easy to put on headphones and play some inspiring movie songs, while you are writing a book/article/poem, painting on a scaffold/piece of paper, shooting/editing a photo or are doing any other kinds of creative stuff; and in case these songs help you to peak creativity and inspire you it was worth trying!
 As a side tip, you should favor movie soundtracks from movies that you really like, as the songs might elicit the emotions of the movie within you.

 With my attempt to find a way to enhance my creativity and to overcome the writer’s block I had discovered a completely new universe that I hadn’t noticed throughout my life, as with the research for my article about writer’s block I started to listen to movie scores for the very first time, without watching the movie.
-From this point onwards, I was keen to find as many inspiring orchestral movie soundtracks as possible, but unfortunately I couldn’t find inspiring scores of popular & modern movies, which is why I started creating this collection.
-In the following you’ll find some of my most favorite movie soundtracks that motivate me, enhance my creativity and help me whenever I’m facing a lack of inspiration.
+From this point onwards, I was keen to find as many inspiring orchestral movie soundtracks as possible, but unfortunately, I couldn’t find inspiring scores of popular & modern movies, which is why I started creating this collection.
+In the following, you’ll find some of my most favorite movie soundtracks that motivate me, enhance my creativity and help me whenever I’m facing a lack of inspiration.
 Please note, that this collection only includes modern scores of relatively new movies, as these are my personal favorites.

 Best Inspiring Orchestral Movie Soundtracks